-There have not been any material changes to our off-balance sheet arrangements from those disclosed in our 2011 Form 20-F.
+Other than as disclosed elsewhere in this MD&A, there have not been any material changes to our off-balance sheet arrangements from those disclosed in our 2011 Form 20-F.

 RELATED PARTY TRANSACTIONS

 We have not entered into any related party transactions in the periods covered by this discussion.